-The 7016-5011 “Monaco” - like the just serviced all original 1974 example presented for sale here - is nicknamed Monaco for its highly unique shape, reminiscent of a certain 1970's Heuer chronograph by the same moniker.
+The 7016-5011 “Monaco” - like the fully serviced all original 1974 example here - is nicknamed Monaco for its highly unique shape, reminiscent of a certain 1970's Heuer chronograph by the same moniker.

 Another rather unique aspect of this 7016 is the flyback chronograph, which allows the user to reset the chronograph function without resetting the time completely – similar to that found on Citizen’s 8110 – but also highly rare on Seiko watches.
 Unlike many other Seikos, the 7016 actually IS rare.